waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `TYPE_17bc`: Stairs.
 - `TYPE_ffbb`: Doormat warp tile.

-## Puzzle Log: Leaving the Bedroom

-**Failed Hypotheses:**
-- **Stairs:** All attempts at direct interaction (walking onto them, pressing 'A', approaching from above) have failed.
-The stair tiles are confirmed impassable.

-- **PC:** All attempts at interaction from (4, 2) trigger the TV instead.
-Side interaction is blocked by the chair.

-## New Plan
-- Since interacting with the PC has failed from all possible angles, I will now attempt to interact with other objects in the room.
-- Next Target: Bookshelves at (6, 0) and (7, 0).
-I will move to (6, 1) to interact with them.

 ## Lessons Learned
 - Do not re-test a hypothesis that has already been proven false.
 For example, once a tile type is confirmed to be impassable, do not attempt to move onto it as part of a new hypothesis.